remember2hydrate/bingepal/README.md

 - 📊 A web dashboard built with HTML + Bootstrap + Chart.js

 All parts communicate via a shared REST API - no accounts, no ads, just a full-stack demo project.

+## ⚙️ CI/CD Workflows

+This project includes GitHub Actions pipelines for:

+- ✅ Linting and building the Android app
+- ✅ Running backend tests on every push
+- ✅ Deploying the web dashboard automatically
+- ✅ Scheduled auto-sync to mirror subfolder projects into their respective standalone repos

+These workflows ensure consistent integration and deployment across all components.